-You are cordially invited to attend an evening drinks reception as part of Univ in the City, a speaker and networking series bringing together our community of Old Members in the City and beyond.
+On Tuesday, 18 February 80 OMs attended an evening drinks reception as part of Univ in the City, a speaker and networking series bringing together our community of OMs in the City and beyond.
 The theme of the evening was “From Reading Modern History to Saving an Ancient House”.

-Our host for the evening will be Tim Sanderson (1976, Modern History), Chairman and CIO at Sanderson Asset Management hosted the evening at Skinners’ Hall in London.
+Tim Sanderson (1976, Modern History), Chairman and CIO at Sanderson Asset Management hosted the evening at Skinners’ Hall in London.
 He and his wife, Dede, acquired Marston House, near Frome, Somerset in 2012.
-Tim will give insights on his life from working in the city to saving and restoring a manor house of national importance.
+Tim gave insights on his life from working in the City to saving and restoring a manor house of national importance.

 Tim Sanderson (1976, Modern History) is Chairman and CIO at Sanderson Asset Management.
 Tim has worked in the fund management industry for forty years, establishing his own independent firm in 2000.
 He has been active in the management of various UK charities since the 1980s.